 A plaintiff who is successful in proving a medical malpractice claim may be entitled to economic damages like reimbursement for medical expenses and lost wages, as well as noneconomic damages, such as pain and suffering.
 Family members of people who lose their lives to an avoidable surgical error also have the option of bringing a wrongful death claim to hold a negligent health care provider accountable.Discuss Your Medical Malpractice Case with a Pembroke Pines Attorney

 If you think you may have a claim against a physician or another medical professional stemming from a surgical error, you should contact an attorney to discuss your legal rights as soon as possible.
 It takes time to properly investigate a medical malpractice claim and to prepare the appropriate evidence.
 For a free consultation with an injury attorney, call Cohn & Smith at (954) 431-8100 or contact us online.
 Cases are usually handled on a contingency fee basis, so legal fees do not have to be paid upfront to get your case started.
-Our Pembroke Pines medical malpractice lawyers can assist victims of surgical errors in many areas of South Florida, including in Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Coral Springs, Pompano Beach, Tamarac, Aventura, and communities throughout North Dade County.
+Our Pembroke Pines lawyers can assist victims of surgical errors in many areas of South Florida, including in Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Coral Springs, Pompano Beach, Tamarac, Aventura, and communities throughout North Dade County.